 #2 Bulgaria is an EU member since 2007, however, it isn’t part of the Schengen treaty.
 Together with Romania, they are the only EU countries that aren’t part of it, yet!
 This means that even if you are from the EU you’ll need your ID to enter Bulgaria.
 Anyway, the visa requirements for Bulgaria are similar to other EU countries, check here for further details!

 #3 Bulgaria is the poorest country in the EU.
 Although it has been growing fast in the more recent years it still really shows in some parts and infrastructures.
 Furthermore, we can see some visible poverty like beggars and homeless people.
 There are some elderly people selling flowers and other things in the streets, which is heartbreaking.
-It isn’t as bad as in Georgia or Armenia, but still surprising in an EU country.
+It isn’t as bad as in Georgia or Armenia, but still surprising to see in an EU country.

 #4 The climate in Bulgaria is similar to Central European countries with cold wet winters and hot and dry summers.
 The seasons in Bulgaria are very distinct, while in the Winter there are regular snowfalls, particularly in the mountains, in Summer the temperatures go well beyond 30º making the Black Sea a great beach destination.

 #5 Nearly one-third of Bulgaria is covered in forests which isn’t a surprise because the country is very mountainous with over 40 mountains on its territory.
 Needless to say, they are great for skiing, mountaineering, and hiking.
 On the other hand, the rest of the territory is made up of vast plains which are used to produce corn and sunflowers.